ircmaxell/resume/speaker/README.md

 ## Cute Little Interpreters

-A 4 hour workshop where
+A 4 hour workshop where participants iteratively build a toy programming language, giving it more and more capabilities as it goes on.

  * [PHP Benelux 2015](https://joind.in/event/phpbenelux-conference-2015/cute-little-interpreters)